RSE KS2: Respecting myself and others

 This will give you a good overarching view of the content you need to be covering in your sessions.

-Familiarise yourself with the laws around respecting others in your government's guidance so you can use these in the lesson to discuss how seriously hate crimes and disrespect are considered in our society.
+Familiarise yourself with the laws around respecting others in your government's guidance so you can use these in the lesson to discuss how seriously hate crimes are considered in our society.

-Check your school policies to make sure you follow school guidelines (and can be clear on what protocol there is if children are disrespectful in your school), and talk to a member of the SLT if in doubt about anything.
+Check your school policies to make sure you follow school guidelines and talk to a member of the SLT if in doubt about anything.

 Check to see if any of your class have any child protection issues or are vulnerable children.